-This article provides a general explanation of how to modify a parenting plan in Washington State.
+This article explains how to modify a parenting plan in Washington State.
 Notably, this article focuses on modification of a final parenting plan, not modification of a temporary order.
 It also does not address the process of modifying a parenting plan when the primary care parent relocates.

 The relevant law derives from RCW 26.09.260.
 It classifies a would-be change to a final parenting plan as either a “major modification” or “minor modification”.
 Regardless of whether the modification is “major” or “minor”, the initial threshold requirement is the same: there must be a “substantial change” in the circumstances of a party or child, and the change must not have been within the anticipation of the parties at entry of the existing parenting plan or custody order.
 In other words, not just any change entitles a party to seek modification of the final parenting plan.
 The change must be unexpected and sizeable.
 The reason for this is that courts do not have the capacity to reexamine parenting plans each and every time a child or party has a change in circumstances.
-Moreover, courts want consistency in children’s residential arrangements.
+Courts also want consistency in children’s residential arrangements.

 The threshold for convincing a court to accept a major modification is quite high.
 Many attorneys describe it as the most difficult task in family law.
 The change in circumstances must be one that affects the child or the “nonmoving party” (the parent who is not requesting modification) rather than the requesting party.
 In addition, the party who wants to change the final parenting plan must establish that the modification is “in the best interest of the child and is necessary to serve the best interests of the child.”
-Lastly, the change in circumstances must fall under one of the following four criteria:
+Yet more, the change in circumstances must fall under at least one of the following four criteria:

-- The parents agree to the modification of the residential schedule.
+- Agreement.
+The parents agree to the modification of the residential schedule.
 This is, in itself, sufficient basis to modify the parenting plan in most cases.
-The court rarely analyzes the other above-stated factors when the parents agree to modify the parenting plan;
+The court rarely analyzes the other above-stated factors when the parents agree to modify the parenting plan.

-- The child has been integrated into the family of the parent who wants to change the parenting plan with the consent of the other parent in “substantial deviation” from the parenting plan.
+- Integration by Informal Agreement.
+The child has been integrated into the family of the parent who wants to change the parenting plan with the consent or acquiescence of the other parent in “substantial deviation” from the parenting plan.
 This typically means the child is spending much more residential time with one parent than the parenting plan provides, and this deviation from the parenting plan has remained in place for several months or more, creating a new status quo for the child.
 Generally courts will not find integration unless the informal change in the child’s residential schedule has been in place for at least three to six months.

-- The court has found the other parent in contempt of court at least two times within three years because that parent failed to comply with the residential time provisions in the court-ordered parenting plan, or the parent has been convicted of custodial interference in the first or second degree.
-In fact, the statute expressly provides that a conviction of custodial interference in the first or second degree under Washington law shall constitute a substantial change of circumstances for this statute.
+- Contempt of Residential Provisions.
+The court has found the other parent in contempt of court at least two times within three years because that parent failed to comply with the residential time provisions in the court-ordered parenting plan, or the parent has been convicted of custodial interference of the first degree or second degree.
+In this context, contempt means willful failure to follow the parenting plan’s residential schedule without good excuse and without the parties’ agreement.

 The criteria for a minor modification (also called an “adjustment”) to the final parenting plan are less onerous than for a major modification.
 As a result, an adjustment cannot change the residence at which the child is scheduled to reside the majority of the time.
 This is the primary difference between a minor modification/adjustment and a major modification.